Eppa Hunton: Early career

 After graduating from that school, this Eppa Hunton taught for three years, first in a log schoolhouse near The Plains in Fauquier County.
 Then he opened his own school in Buckland in Prince William County, where he lived with his brother Silas and his wife.
 Hunton taught the five sons of John Webb Tyler, who in turn helped him to study law and become admitted to the Virginia bar in 1843.
 Hunton thus began his legal practice in Brentsville, the Prince William County seat.
 He also became prominent in the local community, winning election as colonel, and later brigadier general, in the Virginia militia.

 After Virginia's legislature elected J.W.
 Tyler as circuit judge, Hunton was elected his successor as Commonwealth's attorney (local prosecutor) in 1848.
 Voters re-elected him twice, so he served from 1849–1861.
-In 1850, this Eppa Hunton, at age 30, owned 6 enslaved people: a 30 year old black female and five children (a 14 year old mulatto female, 5 and 10 year old black boys, and three year and 5 month old black girls).
+In 1850, this Eppa Hunton, at age 30, owned six slaves: a 30-year-old black woman and five children (a 14-year-old mulatto girl, five- and ten-year-old black boys, and three-year-old and five-month-old black girls).

 Hunton later described himself as a Democrat from his "earliest youth" like his father, and he was one of Virginia's delegates to the Democratic National Convention in 1856, and was a Breckenridge elector in 1860, later describing the multiple conventions that year that divided the Democratic party.

 Family life

-On 1848, Eppa Hunton married Lucy Caroline Weir (February 20, 1825 – September 4, 1899), daughter of Robert and Clara Boothe Weir.
+In 1848, Eppa Hunton married Lucy Caroline Weir (February 20, 1825 – September 4, 1899), daughter of Robert and Clara Boothe Weir.
 Her family could trace their ancestry to Judge Benjamin Waller of Williamsburg, and her father had been a successful merchant in Tappahannock before moving to Prince William County and running a plantation called "Hartford" until he died in 1840, leaving his widow with young children.
-During the April after Lucy's marriage to Eppa Hunton, Mrs. Weir and sold "Hartford" and moved with her daughters Betty and Martha to the new home Hunton had purchased in Brentsville.
+During the April after Lucy's marriage to Eppa Hunton, Mrs. Weir sold "Hartford" and moved with her daughters Betty and Martha to the new home Hunton had purchased in Brentsville.
 There she lived with the young family until Union soldiers destroyed the home in 1862.
-Mrs. Weir would continue to live with the Huntons until her death in Warrenville in 1870, and Martha until her death in 1882, although Bettie would move in with relatives in Clarke County after Lucy's death.
+Mrs. Weir would continue to live with the Huntons until her death in Warrenville in 1870, and Martha until her death in 1882, although Betty would move in with relatives in Clarke County after Lucy's death.